Kenny Koplove: Early life

+Amateur career

 High school

 Koplove played high school baseball for William Penn Charter School.
 He was named 2009 Southeastern Pennsylvania Rookie of the Year by the Philadelphia Inquirer, and the Inter-Academic League (Inter-Ac High School League) Most Valuable Player.
 He was then named the 2011 Southeastern Pennsylvania Top Junior Pitcher by the Pennsylvania Inquirer.

-As a senior in 2012, Koplove was 9–1 with a 2.06 ERA, and 80 strikeouts in 48.0 innings, and batted .347, and was named the 2012 Gatorade/ESPN Pennsylvania Player of the Year, as well as 2012 Rawlings Baseball First Team All-Atlantic Region.
+As a senior in 2012, Koplove was 9–1 with a 2.06 ERA, and 80 strikeouts in 48 innings, and batted .347, and was named the 2012 Gatorade/ESPN Pennsylvania Player of the Year, as well as 2012 Rawlings Baseball First Team All-Atlantic Region.
 He was three-time First-Team All-State and First-Team All Inter-Ac League.
 His fastball reached 94 miles per hour.